BIRDING TOURS IN MOROCCO 2020

 Dinner and accommodation in Boumalne du dades.

-Day 3: Boumalne du Dades - Tagdilt Track - Dades Gorges - Ouarzazate
+Day 3: Boumalne du Dades - Tagdilt Track - Dades Gorge - Ouarzazate

 Dinner and accommodation in Ouarzazate.